needful-apps/Gunter/README.md

 -   **Reverse DNS**: Resolve IP addresses to hostnames.
 -   **Automatic Database Updates**: The service regularly checks for and downloads the latest GeoLite2 database from a public repository.
 -   **Simple API**: Easy-to-use JSON API endpoints.
+-   **OpenAPI Documentation**: Interactive API documentation with Swagger UI for easy exploration and testing.

 ## Installation